clerk/javascript/.changeset/mighty-bulldogs-try.md

     - `__internal__setErrorThrowerOptions` internal utility (moved to /internal subpath)
     - `WithClerkProp` type
     - `MultisessionAppSupport` component (moved to /internal subpath)
+    - `EmailLinkErrorCode` enum
-- Drop `StructureContext` and related errors to reduce to reduce code complexity since it seems that it was not being used.
+- Drop `StructureContext` and related error to reduce to reduce code complexity since it seems that it was not being used.
 - Drop `withUser`, `WithUser`, `withClerk` HOFs and `WithClerk`, `withSession`, `WithSession` HOCs from the `@clerk/clerk-react` to reduce the export surface since it's trivial to implement if needed.